Inherited Craziness

 In 1901, still at 3, Spring Cottages, James Hockley (48) was Foreman on Farm.
 With him were wife Elizabeth (44) still getting younger - I make her 54 - Harry Hockley (19) Horseman on Farm, Frederick Hockley (15) Horseman on Farm, Alfred Hockley (13) Attending School and Florence Hockley (6).

 In 1911, James Hockley (63) had become the Bailiff on Farm (Farm bailiff) with Elizabeth (56), Frederick (25), Alfred Albert (23) and Florence (17).
+(The 1911 census confirmed 11 children born, with 9 surviving.)

 In 1921, James Hockley (72) Farm Labourer was working for Stephen Randall Market Gardener and still living at Spring Cottage with Elizabeth Hockley (73), with Alfred Albert Hockley (33) still at home, working for C J Wills & Sons Ltd Building Contractors on a New Housing Scheme.

-Cecil Arthur Day and Winifred Fanny Kingston
+Cecil Alfred Day and Winifred Fanny Kingston

-cc-by-sa/2.0 - © Derek Harper - geograph.org.uk/p/4348207
+cc-by-sa/2.0 - © John Salmon - geograph.org.uk/p/3482895

 Cecil A Day of 25 Grosvenor Drive, Hornchurch, Essex died, aged 50, on 30 Jul 1937, leaving his effects to his widow, Winifred Fanny Day.

-In 1939, widow, Winifred F Day, still at 25 Grosvenor Drive, Hornchurch, was listed as Clerk To Manufacturing Chemist, however, she returned to Wandsworth, as Winifred Fanny Day of 24 West Side, Wandsworth, widow, died on 5 Jun 1954 and left her effects to Daisy Blanche McMillan, widow.
+In 1939, widow, Winifred F Day, still at 25 Grosvenor Drive, Hornchurch, was listed as Clerk To Manufacturing Chemist, however, she later returned to Wandsworth, as Winifred Fanny Day of 24 West Side, Wandsworth, widow, died on 5 Jun 1954 and left her effects to Daisy Blanche McMillan, widow.